 It also boasts a high-medium-low setting plus the strobe effect but it also has a red and green setting too, which can be handy for preserving night vision when you are just ambling around the place and don’t feel the need to illuminate the neighbour’s front windows.

 With a 944 lumen output, it isn’t quite as bright as the MTE but the beam is more diffused, which suits its intended use much better; if the MTE is all about boasting and showing off, the Peli is more about rounded utilitarianism and versatility.

 Despite the Peli’s versatility and the MTE’s sheer power, I still want more.
 I’m currently lusting after an Olight SR95S UT Intimidator.
-With 1,250 lumens and a beam reach of up to 2/3 of a mile, it is considerably more powerful than either of my existing torches and should provide all the light I could ever need.
+With 1,250 lumens and a beam reach of up to 2/3 of a mile, it's considerably more powerful than either of my existing torches and should provide all the light I could ever need.

 Unless, that is, I’m prepared to take a gamble on the relatively cheap Niteye T6 for £150.
-With a claimed 4,350 lumens courtesy of four (yep, you read that right, four!) battery packs, I can’t imagine ever needing more power (Until something more powerful comes along, of course)
+With a claimed 4,350 lumens courtesy of four (yep, you read that right, four!) battery packs, I can’t imagine ever needing more power (until something more powerful comes along, of course).